elementor/hello-theme/README.md

 1. Files located under `reset` directory, should **NOT** be edited directly.
 2. In order to change any of the values defined in `preset/variables.scss`, add your style code to `custom/pre_default.scss`.
 3. Any new SCSS files should be located under `custom/` directory, and imported in `custom/custom.scss`.

-## Installation ##

-1. In your admin panel, go to Appearance > Themes and click the 'Add New' button.
-2. Type in 'Elementor Hello' in the search form, and hit the 'Enter' key on your keyboard.
-3. Click on the 'Activate' button to use your new theme right away.
-4. Navigate to Elementor and start building your site.

 ## Frequently Asked Questions ##